Euthanasia in New Zealand

 ACT Party Leader and MP David Seymour submitted his own “End of Life Choice Bill“.

-Seymour’s End of Life Choice Bill waits its first reading.
+Seymour’s End of Life Choice Bill had its first reading on December 13th.